maaislam/ab-test-boilerplate/README.md

 // ==/UserScript==
 ```

 ### P.S. you only need to perform step 6 this once.
-You do not have to change it for each project
+You do not have to change it for each project.

 7. start the setup by typing `npm start` & refresh the page (you only have to do it once).